A new diagrammatic representation for correlation functions in the in-in formalism: Introduction

 Unfortunately, the mathematical aspect of computing quantum loop corrections in cosmology is more involved than in ordinary quantum field theory.
 The reason is that the correlation function we want to compute are true expectation values between the same \emph{in} vacuum and not \emph{in-out} transition amplitude.
 Actually, the very same concept of an \emph{out} vacuum is misleading in cosmology, since there is not a moment when one can safely consider the interaction to be switched off.

-When one wants to compute \emph{in-in} expectation values, the Schwinger-Keldysh formalism \cite{Schwinger,Chou,Jordan} has to be used.
+When one wants to compute \emph{in-in} expectation values, Schwinger's formalism \cite{Schwinger,Mahanthappa,Keldysh,Chou,Jordan,Hu} has to be used.
 In this formalism, the time is thought to evolve along a close path, from the remote past to some finite time (after the time at which expectation values have to be evaluated) and back.
 The evaluation of Feynman diagrams involves an extended set of rules, since two different fields $\phi_+$ and $\phi_-$ are introduced in the forward and backward time branches respectively.
 As a consequence, one must distinguish positive and negative vertices describing $\phi_+$ and $\phi_-$ interactions.
 The propagator between two positive vertices is time ordered as usual, while the one connecting negative vertices is anti-time ordered.
 Finally, mixed propagators also exist, in which by definition $\phi_-$ is following $\phi_+$ in time.
 This fairly complicated set of rules makes the computation of the expectation values rather cumbersome, due to the presence of many more terms than for the \emph{in-out} transition amplitudes in standard QFT.

 A different formulation of the \emph{in-in} formalism was given in \cite{Weinberg}.
 This approach is particularly suitable for applications to cosmology because it automatically takes care of several cancellations in the late time behavior of the different contributions, which are not immediately apparent in the usual formulation.
 This is achieved writing each term of the perturbative series as a product of either commutators of two free fields or expectation values of two free fields.
 Unfortunately, lengthy calculations are still needed in order to obtain these reformulated contributions to the correlation functions.
-Although straightforward, this procedure can be very long and involved, especially for high order terms.
+Albeit straightforward, this procedure can be very long and involved, especially for high order terms.

-The aim of the present paper is to provide a graphical representation reconnecting this formulation to some modified Feynman diagrams.
-The most tedious part of the calculations can be done graphically, thereby combining the useful features of the new formulation with the power and efficiency of the diagrammatic expansion.
+The aim of the present paper is to use a set of modified Feynman rules to provide a graphical representation for this new formulation, in order to combine the useful features of this approach with the power and efficiency of the diagrammatic expansion.
+Of course, the two formulations being two strictly equivalent ways of computing the same \emph{in-in} correlation functions, also the graphical representation outlined here will return the same final result, once all diagrams have been summed.